 Growing up can be a great adventure.

-Since 2001, the National Peanut Board has been committed to helping find solutions for people with peanut allergy, allocating more than $10 million to research, outreach and education.
+Since 2001, the National Peanut Board has been committed to helping find solutions for people with peanut allergies, spending more than $36 million to research, outreach and education.
 For more information, visit http://www.peanutallergyfacts.org/.